salazarr-js/three-app/packages/docs/src/content/guide/01-introduction/03-first-scene.md

 <ThreeAppExample :path :scripts />

-> This is based on the [three.js - Creating a scene](https://threejs.org/manual/#en/creating-a-scene) tutorial.
+> This is a port based on the [three.js - Creating a scene](https://threejs.org/manual/#en/creating-a-scene) tutorial.

 ## 📝 Setup your template